theOGognf/private_poker/README.md

 # 🃟 pri♦ate_p♡ker 🃏︎

 - Do you want to play poker but only have a computer and no deck of cards?
-- Are you having a slow day at work and looking for a way to pass the time with your coworkers?
+- Are you having a slow day at work and in need of something to pass the time with your coworkers?
-- Are you managing a family-friendly and entirely legal poker game and need a secure, private, and easy-to-use solution for running it?
+- Are you managing an entirely legal poker game and in need of a secure, private, and easy-to-use solution for running it?

 If you answered "yes" to any of these rhetorical questions, then this project is for you!
 Host and manage a poker game from the comfort of your computer with